Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_models.rst

     :header-rows: 1

 Each feature type supported needs a feature staging table (<featuretype>_community_staging).
 This table name is specified in the cabd.feature_types metadata table.
-Each feature type staging table has a status column.
+Each feature type staging table has a status column with a deafult value of NEW.
-By default the value is NEW.
 Once the data has been reviewed and appropriate features created/updated, this status column should be updated to something other than NEW.

-:codeblocksize:`<featuretype>.community_data_<feature_type>`
+:codeblocksize:`<featuretype>.<feature_type>_community_staging`

 .. csv-table::
     :file: tbl/community_data_featuretype.csv